 - Want something warmer or on the spicy side?
 Add cayenne or a bit of your favorite chili pepper (I like Aleppo pepper, which is not too hot but has a nice, easy kick!)

-When they sit for a while and cool off, roasted chickpeas will lose some of that crunch.
+I love them right out of the oven.
+When they sit for a while and cool off, roasted chickpeas will lose a little bit of their crunch.
 BUT, they turn nutty, intense with flavor, and a bit chewy on the inside.
 In my opinion, still irresistible.

-And by the way, you can freeze roasted chickpeas for about 1 month.
+And by the way, you can freeze roasted chickpeas for about 1 month!

 - Drain and dry chickpeas very well.
 Dry them up using some paper towels and leave them in a colander until they have dried as much as possible (OR you can spread them on a large baking sheet lined with paper towel for a while.)

 - Heat the oven to 400 degrees F and position a rack right in the middle.

 - Spread the chickpeas well on a bare baking sheet (do not line the baking sheet with parchment or foil.)
 Drizzle a generous amount of extra virgin olive oil and season with kosher salt.
 Toss chickpeas and make sure they are well-coated with the olive oil.
 Spread them out well on the sheet.

 - Roast in heated oven anywhere from 20 to 35 minutes, shaking the pan every 10 minutes or so for even cooking.
 Don't rush it, make sure the chickpeas turn a deeper golden brown and the exterior is nice and crispy, that's when they're ready.